-The Dragon of Jin-Sayeng continues the journey of Queen Talyien and her fight to keep herself, her loved ones—especially her son, alive and safe, and to keep her throne as the queen and to protect her people from the enemies.
+The Dragon of Jin-Sayeng continues the journey of Queen Talyien and her fight to keep herself, her loved ones especially her son, alive and safe, to keep her throne as the queen and to protect her people from the enemies.
 It is the last installment in The Bitch Queen series.
-It is written on Talyien’s point of view and is set firstly on Oren-Yaro’s soil before going to other locations allowing us to explore this world more the way we did on the previous installments.
+It was written on Talyien’s point of view and was set firstly on Oren-Yaro’s soil before going to other locations allowing us to explore this world more then the way we did on the previous installments.

-My relationship with Talyien, as a reader and a character, reminds me of my relationships with some people in real life.
-It can be complex, but you know it is real.
+My reader-character relationship with Talyien is complex.
 This is how I know Talyien’s character is far from many fictional characters out there.
-She is complex and just so human.
+Her character is complex and just so human.
 I started this series wanting to really like her but was not really able to.
-Then as the series progresses, I have learned to accept her for what she is- a human like me with many flaws.
+Then as the series progresses, I have learned to accept her for what she is—a human like me with many flaws.
 Like a friend who will continue to make me worry because of their actions and decisions at times, but I will continue to support and love.

 I love her character development.
-Such an imperfect but a strong woman who knows where her heart and what her priority is—the people.
-She embraces her humanity, the way she can repeatedly make mistakes, that there are many truths that can be hard to swallow about a person, that these applies to all of us, this book acknowledges it.
+Such an imperfect but strong woman who knows where her heart and what her priority is.
+She embraces her humanity, the way she can repeatedly make mistakes, that there are many truths that can be hard to swallow about a person, that these applies to all of us, this book acknowledges it all.
 And it continues to examine not just the complexity of humans as individuals but the complexity of our relationships with one another.

 It is filled with a mix of characters I love, I support, I do not like, I am suspicious of, I am mad at, and more.
 As well as exciting and intense moments.
 It is both a character-driven and plot-driven story which I really loved.
 It definitely left me with no chance to be bored.